Aicent-Stack/aicent-stack/CONTRIBUTING.md

 # 🚀 Contributing to the Aicent Stack (The Hub)

-**You are at the Command Center of a Sovereign AI Organism.
+**Thank you for choosing to evolve the Aicent Stack.
+You are at the Command Center of a Sovereign AI Organism.
 Any code integrated here affects the synchronization of all seven pillars.**

 <p align="left">
   <img src="https://img.shields.io/badge/Status-Homeostasis-brightgreen.svg" alt="Status">